NCAS-CMS/cfa-conventions/source/cfa.md

 are allowed or required by the aggregation instruction.
 No other dimensions may be spanned by variables containing aggregation instructions.

-The value of a `term` token identifying an aggregation instruction may be standardized or non-standardized, with the understanding that application programs should ignore terms that they do not recognise or which are irrelevant for their purposes.

 #### Standardized aggregation instructions<a name="Standardized-aggregation-instructions"></a>